JulianSchl/precice.github.io/pages/docs/configuration/configuration-export.md

     ...
 </participant>
 ```
+Note: the export must come after the `use-mesh` argument!

 With `directory`, you can give an extra folder to write the VTK files to, relative to the location from where you start the participant. preCICE writes output for every `use-mesh` separately.